 The Armenian diaspora, which significantly exceeds the country's resident population, has played an instrumental role in Armenia's political and economic development since independence in 1991.
 Yet a picture emerges of divergent currents within the diaspora, often seen from above as a unified entity.
 Delve into differences in engagement among Armenia's "old" and "new" diasporas with this feature article.

 Use this data tool—referred to as “one addictive interactive map”—to examine immigrant populations by country of origin and destination.
 Find out how many Americans live in Mexico, how many Ukrainians in Russia, or Filipinos in Saudi Arabia, for example.

 Whether as migrant-sending or migrant-receiving locations—or both—many countries have rich, complex international and internal migration histories.
 MPI's online journal, the Migration Information Source, offers profiles of more than 70 nations.
-Written by leading scholars, these profiles delve into countries' migration histories, demographics, policymaking, and more.
+Written by leading scholars, these profiles delve into countries, migration histories, demographics, policymaking, and more.

-The 1.6 million Filipino immigrants residing in the United States in 2006 accounted for 4.4 percent of all U.S. immigrants.
-MPI's Aaron Terrazas examines their socioeconomic characteristics, where they live, and the size of the Filipino-born unauthorized population.
+The 4.5 million older immigrants residing in the United States in 2007 accounted for 12 percent of all senior citizens age 65 and older.
+MPI's Aaron Terrazas examines the socioeconomic characteristics, where they live, their health and disability status, and their sources of income.

 Just a fraction of all U.S. employers use E-Verify, a federal system that checks potential employees' immigration status and their eligibility to work.
 MPI's Marc Rosenblum explores E-Verify's history, how it works, and the arguments for and against making it mandatory.